Road to Kingdom

-Road to Kingdom (Korean: 로드 투 킹덤) is a television program that aired every Thursday at 20:00 (KST) on Mnet from April 30 to June 18, 2020.
-It is known as the first part of the male counterpart of Queendom, and the prequel of Kingdom.

-A press conference for the program was held on April 21.
+Road to Kingdom (Korean: 로드 투 킹덤) is a South Korean reality competition series created by Mnet.
+It aired on Mnet from April 30, to June 18, 2020, every Thursday at 20:00 (KST).
+It was known as the first part of the male counterpart of Queendom, and the prequel of Kingdom: Legendary War.
+A press conference was held on April 21, 2020.

-The Boyz became the winner of the competition, hence securing a spot in the upcoming program Kingdom (킹덤).
+Season 2 of the show, better known as Road to Kingdom: Ace of Ace, made its premiere on September 19, 2024.
+The Road to Kingdom series would be re-branded as a standalone program, rather than a prequel to Kingdom.